solo-io/gloo-docs/gloo/docs/user_guides/gateway/configuring_route_options/advanced_routing_action.md

 If you are running Gloo in a Kubernetes cluster, it is possible to directly specify [Kubernetes Services](https://kubernetes.io/docs/concepts/services-networking/service/) as routing destinations.
-The `kube` destination type has two required fields: `ref` is a [ResourceRef]({{% ref "/v1/github.com/solo-io/solo-kit/api/v1/ref.proto.sk#resourceref" %}}) to the service that should receive traffic and `port` is the port on which the service is listening.
+The `kube` destination type has two required fields:

+* `ref` is a [ResourceRef]({{% ref "/v1/github.com/solo-io/solo-kit/api/v1/ref.proto.sk#resourceref" %}}) to the service that should receive traffic
+* `port` is an `int` which represents the port on which the service is listening.
+This must be one of the ports defined in the Kubernetes service spec

 The following configuration will forward all requests to `/petstore` to port `8080` on the Kubernetes service named `petstore` in the `default` namespace.